lucasktlee/posts/drafts/blockchains-potential.md

 The interesting aspect of a hash function is that the output of the function is highly dependent on the input; change the input by even one bit and the output of the function changes in an unpredictable manner.<sup><a href="#fn15" id="fref15">15</a></sup> This has several consequences for Bitcoin.
 First, it limits the

 Now, we come to the “chain” aspect of the blockchain.
-Each block contains as part of its input a hash of the previous block, _H<sub>b</sub>._ Recall that the hash of the present block contains a hash of the previous block, all the way back to the so-called genesis block.
+Each block contains as part of its input a hash of the block immediately prior in time to it, _H<sub>b</sub>._ Thus the hash of the present block contains a hash of the previous block, all the way back to the so-called genesis block.
 Remember also that changing the input of any hash function changes the output in an unpredictable manner.
-If a dishonest participant attempted to go back to try and change a transaction in an earlier block, it would change the hash of that earlier block, which in turn would change the hash of the current block.
+If a dishonest participant attempted to go back to try and change a transaction in an earlier block, it would change—unpredictably—the hash of that earlier block, which in turn would change—unpredictably—the hash of the current block.

 To incentivize network participants to expend resources (computational power and electricity) to validate transactions, the Bitcoin system rewards participants that validate transactions by awarding them a fixed number of bitcoins.
 This is critical; people are unlikely to expend resources without any reward, so either the system must intrinsically provide a reward (bitcoins) or the parties to the transaction must pay other participants to validate their transaction by offering a transaction fee.
 The reward of bitcoins to the participant (in Bitcoin parlance, a miner) that successfully validates a block first is of vital importance for two reasons.